dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

 ```

 **Note** The Tiny Yolo2 model is not having much accuracy compare to full YOLO2 model.
 As this is a sample program we
-are using Tiny version of Yolo model i.e Tiny_Yolo2
+are using Tiny version of Yolo model i.e. Tiny_Yolo2